New technique speeds up calculations of drug molecules’ binding affinity to proteins.

 A faster future for drug screening

 In tests using small protein-like molecules, DeepBAR calculated binding free energy nearly 50 times faster than previous methods.
-Zhang says that efficiency means “we can really start to think about using this to do drug screening, in particular in the context of Covid.
+Zhang says that efficiency means “we can really start to think about using this to do drug screening, in particular in the context of COVID-19.
 DeepBAR has the exact same accuracy as the gold standard, but it’s much faster.”
 The researchers add that, in addition to drug screening, DeepBAR could aid protein design and engineering, since the method could be used to model interactions between multiple proteins.

 DeepBAR is “a really nice computational work” with a few hurdles to clear before it can be used in real-world drug discovery, says Michael Gilson, a professor of pharmaceutical sciences at the University of California at San Diego, who was not involved in the research.
 He says DeepBAR would need to be validated against complex experimental data.
 “That will certainly pose added challenges, and it may require adding in further approximations.”